ciaranjmcg0v/ffmpeg-media-toolkit/readme.md

 ## Current Operating System

 - **EndeavourOS** (Arch Linux)
+- **Windows OS**
+- **MacOS**

-The toolkit is also intended to be compatible with Windows and Mac systems.
+The toolkit is also intended to be compatible with Windows and Mac systems, although currently developed using Arch Linux.

 ## To-Do List